awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 The oldest PostgreSQL log files were deleted due to local storage constraints.
 ```

-We recommend that you have your logs routinely published to Amazon CloudWatch Logs, so you can view and analyze system data long after the logs have been removed from your Aurora PostgreSQL DB cluster\.
-For more information, see [Publishing Aurora PostgreSQL logs to Amazon CloudWatch Logs](AuroraPostgreSQL.CloudWatch.md)\.
-After you set up CloudWatch publishing, Aurora doesn't delete a log until after it's published to CloudWatch Logs\.

 ### Setting log file rotation<a name="USER_LogAccess.Concepts.PostgreSQL.log_rotation"></a>

 New log files are created by Aurora every hour by default\.
 The timing is controlled by the `log_rotation_age` parameter\.
 This parameter has a default value of 60 \(minutes\), but you can set to anywhere from 1 minute to 24 hours \(1,440 minutes\)\.
 When it's time for rotation, a new distinct log file is created\.
 The file is named according to the pattern specified by the `log_filename` parameter\.